 Experience the charm of one of Victoria’s most historic places and enjoy a quiet stroll along tree-lined avenues with ocean vistas.
 It is like a visit to an outdoor sculpture garden, a walking park and a page from history rolled into one.

-Many famous Canadians and Americans are buried here, including Sir James Douglas (BC’s first governor), many subsequent premiers, coal baron Robert Dunsmuir (who built Craigdarroch Castle), Sir Matthew Baillie Begbie, Emily Carr (world-famous artist), Billy Barker (discoverer of gold at Barkerville) and Nellie Chapman (the “Miners’ Angel” who was featured on a US postage stamp).
+Many famous Canadians and Americans are buried here, including Sir James Douglas (BC’s first governor), many subsequent premiers, coal baron Robert Dunsmuir (who built Craigdarroch Castle), Sir Matthew Baillie Begbie, Emily Carr (world-famous artist), Billy Barker (discoverer of gold at Barkerville) and Nellie Cashman (the “Miners’ Angel” who was featured on a US postage stamp).

 Look for the grave of John Dean, the disgruntled politician whose tombstone was erected many years before he died.
 Find the unique fire hat marker, the giant South Seas shell on the grave of a seafaring artist, the rocketship that is a pun on the Rockett family name, the tombstone with the poem written by a black pioneer, the Japanese memorial and the Cross of Sacrifice.
 Read about some prominent people buried in RBC.

 Stroll on your own or join one the the Guided history tours offered regularly by the Old Cemeteries Society.

 Enquiries from genealogists, contacts with families having plots in these cemeteries, offers of assistance, or tax deductable donations toward cemetery preservation are welcome and appreciated.